Pumped-storage hydroelectricity: Underwater reservoirs

 In March 2017, the research project StEnSea (Storing Energy at Sea) announced their successful completion of a four-week test of a pumped storage underwater reservoir.
 In this configuration, a hollow sphere submerged and anchored at great depth acts as the lower reservoir, while the upper reservoir is the enclosing body of water.
 Electricity is created when water is let in via a reversible turbine integrated into the sphere.
 During off-peak hours, the turbine changes direction and pumps the water out again, using "surplus" electricity from the grid.

 The quantity of power created when water is let in, grows proportionally to the height of the column of water above the sphere.
 In other words: the deeper the sphere is located, the more densely it can store energy.

 As such, the energy storage capacity of the submerged reservoir is not governed by the gravitational energy in the traditional sense, but by the vertical pressure variation.

 High-density pumped hydro

-RheEnergise aim to improve the efficiency of pumped storage by using fluid 2.5x denser than water ("a fine-milled suspended solid in water"), such that "projects can be 2.5x smaller for the same power."
+RheEnergise commissioned a 500 kW facility in Plymouth, England in 2026.
+The aim is to prove the efficiency of pumped storage by using fluid 2.5x denser than water ("a fine-milled suspended solid in water"), such that "projects can be 2.5x smaller for the same power."

+Dry year storage

+Sixth Labour Government of New Zealand investigated the use of very large pumped‑storage schemes to manage seasonal hydro‑variability.
+The proposed Lake Onslow project, part of the government’s NZ Battery initiative, was designed to provide approximately 5 TWh of long‑duration storage to mitigate the country’s “dry‑year” risk, in which reduced inflows to existing hydro lakes can lead to national electricity shortages.
+The Lake Onslow concept was sized to supply energy over multiple months.
+The estimated cost of the project was NZ$15.7 billion.
+In December 2023 the project was cancelled by the Sixth National Government of New Zealand.